Archibald Primrose, 5th Earl of Rosebery: Horse racing

 As a result of his marriage to Hannah de Rothschild, Rosebery acquired the Mentmore Towers estate and Mentmore stud near Leighton Buzzard which had been built by Mayer Amschel de Rothschild.
 Rosebery built another stable and stud near Mentmore Towers at Crafton, Buckinghamshire, called Crafton Stud.

 Rosebery won several of the five English Classic Races.
-His most famous horses were Ladas who won the 1894 Derby, Sir Visto who did it again in 1895 (Rosebery was Prime Minister on both occasions), and Cicero in 1905.
+His most famous horses were Ladas who won the 1894 Derby, Sir Visto who won it in 1895 (Rosebery was Prime Minister on both occasions), and Cicero in 1905.

 Football

 Rosebery became the first president of the London Scottish Rugby Football Club in 1878, also developed a keen interest in association football and was an early patron of the sport in Scotland.
 In 1882 he donated a trophy, the Rosebery Charity Cup, to be competed for by clubs under the jurisdiction of the East of Scotland Football Association.
-The competition lasted over 60 years and raised thousands of pounds for charities in the Edinburgh area.
+The competition lasted over sixty years and raised thousands of pounds for charities in the Edinburgh area.

-Rosebery also became Honorary President of the national Scottish Football Association, with the representative Scotland national team and Honorary President of Heart of Midlothian FC.
+Rosebery also became Honorary President of the national Scottish Football Association, with the representative Scotland national team and Honorary President of Heart of Midlothian.
 The national team occasionally forsook their traditional dark blue shirts for his traditional racing colours of primrose and pink.
-This occurred 9 times during Rosebery's lifetime, most notably for the 1900 British Home Championship match against England, which the Scots won 4–1.
+This occurred nine times during Rosebery's lifetime, most notably for the 1900 British Home Championship match against England, which the Scots won 4–1.
 These colours were used for the away kit of the Scotland national team in 2014 and were Heart of Midlothian's away colours for season 2016/17.

 Literary interests

 He was a keen collector of fine books and amassed an excellent library.
-It was sold on 29 October 2009 at Sothebys, New Bond Street.
+It was sold on 29 October 2009 at Sotheby's, New Bond Street.
 Rosebery unveiled the statue of Robert Burns in Dumfries on 6 April 1882.